Tennessee Water Quality at a Glance

 Nashville Water Quality

 Comprehensive analysis of Metro Water Services, serving over 450,000 customers in Tennessee’s capital city.
-Includes information on water sources, treatment processes, infrastructure modernization, and PFAS monitoring.
+Includes information on water sources, treatment processes, infrastructure modernisation, and PFAS monitoring.
+Metro Water recently confirmed non-detect results for regulated PFAS in finished water testing.

 Memphis Water Quality

-Detailed assessment of Memphis Light, Gas and Water systems, covering water quality testing, source protection, and compliance with emerging contaminant regulations in Tennessee’s largest city.
+Detailed assessment of Memphis Light, Gas and Water, covering water quality testing, the Memphis Sand Aquifer source water, source protection, and compliance with emerging contaminant regulations in Tennessee’s largest city.

 Knoxville Water Quality

-Analysis of Knoxville Utilities Board water systems, examining source water protection, treatment technologies, and infrastructure investments in East Tennessee’s major metropolitan area.
+Analysis of Knoxville Utilities Board water systems, examining source water protection from the Tennessee River watershed, treatment technologies, and infrastructure investments in East Tennessee’s major metropolitan area — a region particularly relevant to ongoing PFAS monitoring near the Holston Army Ammunition Depot.

 Frequently Asked Questions